netscaler/netscaler-observability-exporter/docs/deploy-coe.md

                 ServerUrl=<ip-address> or <dns-name>

-       If you specify only the IP address, Citrix Observability Exporter considers the port as the default Zipkin port (9411) and takes the default upload path (`/api/v1/spans`).
+       If you specify only the IP address, Citrix ADC Observability Exporter considers the port as the default Zipkin port (9411) and takes the default upload path (`/api/v1/spans`).

      - Explicitly provide the tracer IP address or DNS name, port, and the upload path information:

                 ServerUrl=<ip-address>:<port>/api/v1/spans

-   - For Citrix Observability Exporter with Elasticsearch as the endpoint:
+   - For Citrix ADC Observability Exporter with Elasticsearch as the endpoint:

-      Deploy Citrix Observability Exporter using the [coe-es.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/deployment/coe-es.yaml) file.
+      Deploy Citrix ADC Observability Exporter using the [coe-es.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/deployment/coe-es.yaml) file.

             kubectl create -f coe-es.yaml

       Set the Elasticsearch server details in the `ServerUrl` environment variable either based on IP address or DNS name, along with port information.

-   - For Citrix Observability Exporter with Kafka as the endpoint:
+   - For Citrix ADC Observability Exporter with Kafka as the endpoint:

-      Deploy Citrix Observability Exporter using the [coe-kafka.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/deployment/coe-kafka.yaml) file.
+      Deploy Citrix ADC Observability Exporter using the [coe-kafka.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/deployment/coe-kafka.yaml) file.

             kubectl create -f coe-kafka.yaml

-       Enable the Kafka endpoint by setting the Kafka broker details in the `ServerUrl` environment variable either based on IP address or DNS name, along with port information.
-Then specify the Kafka topic details in `KafkaTopic`.
-You also must specify the Kafka cluster host IP mapping under HostAliases in the [Kubernetes Pod specification](https://kubernetes.io/docs/concepts/services-networking/add-entries-to-pod-etc-hosts-with-host-aliases/#adding-additional-entries-with-hostaliases).
+      Enable the Kafka endpoint by specifying the Kafka broker details in the `ServerUrl` environment variable.
+You can enable it either based on the IP address or the DNS name with the port information.
+Then, specify the Kafka topic details in `KafkaTopic`.
+Specify the Kafka cluster host IP mapping under the HostAliases in the [Kubernetes Pod specification](https://kubernetes.io/docs/concepts/services-networking/add-entries-to-pod-etc-hosts-with-host-aliases/#adding-additional-entries-with-hostaliases).

-   - For Citrix Observability Exporter with Prometheus as the endpoint for time series data:
+   - For Citrix ADC Observability Exporter with Prometheus as the endpoint:

-       You can enable Prometheus support by specifying the following annotations in the YAML files to deploy Zipkin, Kafka, or Elasticsearch and exposing the time series port.
-You need to also specify the time series parameter with metrics enable set as `true` and the mode set to `prometheus` in the respective `cic-configmap.yaml` file for the endpoint.
+      Enable Prometheus support by specifying the following annotations in the deployment YAML files for the supported end points.
+To enable Prometheus support, you must also expose the time series port.
+Specify the time series parameter by setting  `metrics.enable` as *true* and `metrics.mode` as *prometheus* in the respective `cic-configmap.yaml` files for the endpoints.

             prometheus.io/scrape: "true"
             prometheus.io/port: "5563"

-   The following command deploys Citrix Observability Exporter with both Elasticsearch and Prometheus as endpoints, using the [coe-es-prometheus.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/deployment/coe-es-prometheus.yaml) file.
-In this YAML file, annotations for Prometheus support are enabled and port 5563 is exposed which is used for the time series data.
+   You can use the following command to deploy Citrix ADC Observability Exporter with both Elasticsearch and Prometheus as endpoints, using the [coe-es-prometheus.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/deployment/coe-es-prometheus.yaml) file.
+In this YAML file, annotations for the Prometheus support are enabled and the port 5563 is exposed.
+The port 5563 is used for the time series data.

             kubectl create -f coe-es-prometheus.yaml

-   You should configure Prometheus to scrape the data from the Citrix Observability Exporter time series port.
-For enabling time series data processing, there is no specific configuration required on Citrix Observability Exporter.
-By default, if time series data is pushed to Citrix Observability Exporter, it is processed automatically.
-The time series port is enabled by default.
+   You can configure Prometheus to scrape the data from the Citrix ADC Observability Exporter time series port.
+To process the time series data, you do not perform any specific configuration on Citrix ADC Observability Exporter.
+If time series data is pushed to Citrix ADC Observability Exporter by default, it is processed automatically.
+The time series port is enabled, by default.

 **Note:**
-Once you deploy a Citrix Observability Exporter instance with a specific endpoint, you cannot modify it.
-For changing the endpoint, you must bring down the Citrix Observability Exporter instance and deploy it again with the new endpoint.
+After you deployed a Citrix ADC Observability Exporter instance with a specific endpoint, you cannot modify it.
+To change the endpoint, you must bring down the Citrix ADC Observability Exporter instance and deploy it again with the new endpoint.

-## Configure Citrix Observability Exporter support on Citrix ADC
+## Configure Citrix ADC Observability Exporter support on Citrix ADC

-Once you deploy Citrix Observability Exporter, you need to deploy the Citrix ADC appliance.
-You can either deploy Citrix ADC CPXs as pods inside the Kubernetes cluster or deploy a Citrix ADC MPX or VPX appliance outside the cluster.
+After deploying Citrix ADC Observability Exporter, you must deploy the Citrix ADC appliance.
+You can either deploy Citrix ADC CPX as a pod inside the Kubernetes cluster or deploy a Citrix ADC MPX or VPX appliance outside the cluster.

-### Deploy Citrix ADC CPX with Citrix Observability Exporter Support
+### Deploy Citrix ADC CPX with Citrix ADC Observability Exporter Support

 In this procedure, a Citrix ADC CPX is deployed with the Citrix ingress controller as a sidecar.
 The Citrix ADC CPX instance load balances the North-South traffic to microservices in your Kubernetes cluster.

-Depending on the endpoint you are using, you can choose the YAML file for deploying Citrix ADC CPX.
-These YAML files include the configuration required for Citrix Observability Exporter.
+Depending on the endpoint you use, you can choose the YAML file for deploying Citrix ADC CPX.
+This YAML file includes the configuration required for Citrix ADC Observability Exporter.

-Perform the following steps to deploy a Citrix ADC CPX instance with Citrix Observability Exporter support enabled.
+Perform the following steps to deploy a Citrix ADC CPX instance with Citrix ADC Observability Exporter support enabled.

-1. Download the YAML file for deploying Citrix ADC CPX according to the endpoint.
+1. Download the YAML file for deploying Citrix ADC CPX in accordance with the endpoint.

     - For tracing support with Zipkin:  [cpx-ingress-tracing.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/tracing/cpx-ingress-tracing.yaml)
     - For Elasticsearch as the transaction endpoint: [cpx-ingress-es.yaml](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/elasticsearch/cpx-ingress-es.yaml)